rancher/rke2/docs/cis_self_assessment.md

 ```

 **Remediation:**
-RKE2 creates this file at `/var/lib/rancher/rke2/server/cred/scheduler.kubeconfig` and automatically sets its permissions to `644`.
+By default, RKE2 creates this file at `/var/lib/rancher/rke2/server/cred/scheduler.kubeconfig` and automatically sets its permissions to `644`.
 No manual remediation needed.

 #### 1.1.16